Get control of chronic back pain with a full spectrum of therapy options, experts say | CBC Radio

 "The air was sucked out of my lungs," said Gaudon, an Ontario psychotherapist and social worker.
 "I couldn't breathe, I couldn't stand up.
 I didn't know what was going on, but I knew it was serious."

-Gaudon spent years speaking with chiropractors, massage therapists and pain experts, finally finding a specialist who helped her recover.
+Gaudon spent years speaking with chiropractors, massage therapists and pain experts before finally finding a specialist who taught her spine-sparing exercises that helped her slowly overcome her pain.

-But she was pain-free for a only a few years before the her back pain returned.
-Gaudon says she has less pain now than she did when she first hurt her back in 2017, but still deals with discomfort on a daily basis.
+But that lasted only a few years, because Gaudon says she hadn't kept up with the exercises.
+Since resuming them, she says she's in less pain now than when she first hurt her back in 2017, but still deals with some discomfort some days.

 What is chronic back pain?

-Note: - A previous version included an inaccurate paraphrase attributed to Gaudon about living pain-free.
-That line has been removed.Jan 31, 2024 1:14 PM ET